vector-of-bool/bpt/docs/dev/ci-api.rst

 These types are defined by pytest, but are used extensively within the testing scripts.

-.. class:: _pytest.fixtures.FixtureRequest
+.. class:: FixtureRequest

   .. seealso:: :class:`pytest.FixtureRequest`

-.. class:: _pytest.tmpdir.TempPathFactory
+.. class:: TempPathFactory

   .. seealso:: :class:`pytest.TempPathFactory`